CardinisCode/jobhuntmanager/README.md

     -   Use conditional logic which checks that the user completes all required fields, in a form, & that the input meets the requirements set out by the form class & its attributes.
 If the requirements are met, the input is processed by the relevant 'post...' function.
 Otherwise, the user is redirected back to the form, with a notification message to let the user know why they've been redirected back to the form.

 ### 10: helpers_from_cs50_finance.py
+I chose to import the helper functions from the Finance section of Harvard's CS50's Computer Science course.
+In this file, you'll find the login & 'apology' functions, & although I didnt use these functions directly in my project, I used the concepts behind the login() function to create the login function for this project.

+I decided not to create an apology function in this project, mainly due to the scope of this project getting far too big.
+So I never did end up making use of an apology function in the end.

 ### 11: jhmanager.db
+This is the SQL Database used for storing all the information provided by the user everytime the user completes a form.
+I chose to use SQLite3, mainly because I had previously used SQLite3 whilst working through the modules of the CS50 course.
+Although SQLite3 didn't cause me any issues whilst building this application, I have become aware that it may not be the best choice of database for large datasets.
+Due to the nature of this application & how much data the database could end up storing, if this application were used by a large number of users, SQLite3 is definitely not ideal for long term.

+For this reason, although this application has been launched online (via Heroku), I don't plan to promote the product until I find, & implement, a database tool - one that can offer a lot more storage to handle larger datasets.

 ### 12: schema.sql
+This file includes all the schematics for every table in the SQL database 'jhmanager.db'.
+This basically shows the user:
+-   The name of every table
+-   The names for every column in each table, together with the data type that column holds.
+If the column accepts an empty input, then it defines the default value that will be stored in that column.
+-   The primary key & all the foreign keys, which gives the user an idea which (of the other) tables connect to this table.

+I chose to lay out each table's columns like I define a dictionary, with each column on its own line, for better readability for anyone reading through the table fields / schematics.
+I believe this really makes a difference, especially when tables have several columns.

 ### 13: Makefiles
+This file defines the flask application & the flask environment.
+I set up this file to make it quicker & more convenient to run the flask environment.
+Now, to run the flask environment, I can simply run the application, from the terminal, using 'make start'.

+This is especially important since I had to run the environment on a daily basis through out the development process.

 ### 14: requirements.txt
+This file is really important for any one wanting to run this application as it includes all the required dependencies.
+This is basically a list of all the libraries that the user would need to have installed in order to run this application.

+For each library needed, it lists the version used to develop this application.
+As an example, whenever I run this application on Heroku, Heroku will set up a virtual environment for this application, with all these dependencies are installed.

 ### 15: setup.py

 ### 16: wsgi.py